 Read about tax on employment payments.

-While you search for your next employment opportunity, it makes sense to reduce your expenses wherever possible.
-Many utility companies and banks are offering relief during this unprecedented time.
-It is worth approaching your providers to seek help — they may grant an extension or allow you to pay in instalments.
+If your financial situation has changed due to coronavirus, it makes sense to reduce your expenses wherever possible.
+Many utility companies and banks are offering relief to affected customers.
+Talk to your provider to seek help—they may grant payment extensions or allow you to pay in instalments.

 - Call your bank—If you need flexibility with finance, loans and debt, talk to your bank sooner rather than later.